 The section titled Clock and Alarms describes the different ways by which the clock in the radio may be set, as well as explaining the use of the alarms, snooze and sleep timer features.

-The Display and Audio section shows how to adjust the display, and use the equaliser.
+The Display and Audio section shows how to adjust the display, use the equaliser and connect your radio to other audio equipment.

 The Information section includes troubleshooting, specifications and warranty information.